LLM Usage and Manipulation in Peer Review

 I didn't consider it at the time, but I've thought about it afterwards.
 In hindsight, I would do this since I might not risk rejection, but also this might make the prompt somewhat useless: the goal IS to be sneaky because if the infracting reviewer notices it, they can easily step around it

-That's a valid concern—if the prompt is detected, it can be circumvented.
-That's why there are now methods to add hidden prompts that instruct the LLM to output a covert watermark that the reviewer would not suspect.
-This seems to be the most ethical defense against LLM reviews.
+That's a fair point: if the prompt is detected, it can be circumvented.
+That's why there are now methods to add hidden prompts that instruct the LLM to output a covert watermark that the reviewer would not suspect--such as a made-up citation.

-Even ICML said that hidden prompts "intended to detect if LLMs are being used by reviewers" are acceptable.
+This might be the most ethical defense against LLM reviews.
+Even ICML acknowledges that hidden prompts "intended to detect if LLMs are being used by reviewers" are acceptable.

 Conclusion

 In my view, authors, reviewers, and editors all share part of the blame.
 Ultimately, the "offending" author and I agree that the issue needs to be addressed at its source: by providing better support to reviewers and aligning their incentives.
-Otherwise, there may be an arms race of increasingly more sophisticated prompts and detection methods.

 Want to leave a comment?
 You can post under the linkedin post or the X post.